Rules & Format

 The Forum welcomes applications from international lawyers not teaching in law schools (e.g. political science, history, international relations, etc.): from its beginnings, it has adopted a pluralistic philosophy on both the materia and the methodologies of writing and research in the discipline of (public) international law.

 In bringing successful applicants together, the specific purpose of the Forum is to pair each junior faculty member with a senior scholar in the field in order that the senior scholar may critically and constructively discuss the paper that has been prepared for presentation at the Forum, as well as open the paper up to a broader discussion within the Forum.
 The format of the Forum is that successful applicants will be allocated thirty minutes to present their work that has been previously circulated to all participants of the Forum; the senior scholar will then provide twenty minutes of response with a further twenty-five minutes devoted to a general discussion of the presentation by the entire Forum.
 The intention is to create a process of sustained exchange and interaction, as well as to contribute to the intellectual development of the junior faculty selected in any given year.
-Applicants must be made aware that work submitted as part of the Forum process must not have been published or submitted for publication prior to the Forum (in May 2018).
+Applicants must be made aware that work submitted as part of the Forum process must not have been published or submitted for publication prior to the Forum (i.e. in August 2019).

 There is no restriction on the topics that may be proposed for presentation at the Forum—although these must be rooted in the common denominator of (public) international law (which will be broadly defined for this exercise).
 No application, however, must involve or relate to work that has already been published, or that has already been accepted for publication: the idea of the Forum is to test and cultivate new lines of research inquiry and investigation, where successful applicants are given the opportunity to present their work before an intimate and specialized audience.